aymericzip/intlayer/docs/en-GB/intlayer_cli.md

 npx intlayer audit
 ```

-This command analyzes your content declaration files for potential issues such as missing translations, structural inconsistencies, or type mismatches.
+This command analyses your content declaration files for potential issues such as missing translations, structural inconsistencies, or type mismatches.
 If it finds any problems, **intlayer audit** will propose or apply updates to keep your dictionaries consistent and complete.

 ##### Arguments: